influxdata/docs.influxdata.com-ARCHIVE/content/enterprise_influxdb/v1.7/administration/config-meta-nodes.md

     ####  `bind-address = ":8089"`

     The bind address(port) for meta node communication.
-    For simplicity, we recommend using the same port on all meta nodes, but this is not necessary.
+    For simplicity, InfluxData recommends using the same port on all meta nodes, but this is not necessary.

     Environment variable: `INFLUXDB_META_BIND_ADDRESS`